Evolution PDEs and augmented eigenfunctions. Finite interval: Analysis of the transform pair

+The contours arising for the operators we consider are each of one of the forms described in lemma~\ref{lem:GEInt2}.
+Moreover, the augmented eigenfunctions with $\lambda$ on these contours are of a specific type, depending upon the behaviour of the contour.
+Indeed, the circular contours correspond to augmented eigenfunctions of type~I whereas the infinite contours correspond to augmented eigenfunctions of type~II.

+If a circular contour is away from $0$ then the augmented eigenfunctions corresponding to that contour are also of type~II, as stated in lemma~\ref{lem:GEInt2}(ii).
+There is an analogous result for the infinite contours: if a contour $\gamma^+$, as described in lemma~\ref{lem:GEInt2}(iii), has neither infinite component lying on $\R$, that is $0<\theta<\theta'<\pi$, then the corresponding augmented eigenfunctions are also of type~I. However, for any operator $S$, there is always at least one contour with an infinite component lying on $\R$.
+For type~II IBVP, it is impossible to deform this contour away from $\R$ and the augmented eigenfunctions would not form a complete system without including those with $\lambda$ on this contour.
+If $\gamma$ has an infinite component along $\R$ and $R_\lambda$ is the polynomial $P_f^\pm$ remainder functional described in lemma~\ref{lem:GEInt1}, then the integral~\eqref{eqn:defnAugEig.Control1} will diverge.
+However, the division by $\lambda^n$ is sufficient to obtain convergence of the integral~\eqref{eqn:defnAugEig.Control2}.

-Let $(S,a)$ be such that the associated initial-boundary value problem is well-posed.
+Let $(S,a)$ be such that the associated IBVP is well-posed.
 Then there exists a complete system of augmented eigenfunctions associated with $S$, some of which are type~\textup{I} whereas the rest are type~\textup{II}.
 Indeed:

 \begin{prop} The system \BE \mathcal{F}_0 = \{F^+_\lambda:\lambda\in\Gamma^+_0\}\cup\{F^-_\lambda:\lambda\in\Gamma^-_0\} \EE is a family of type~\textup{I} augmented eigenfunctions of $S$ up to integration over $\Gamma_0$, with eigenvalues $\lambda^n$.
 The system \BE \mathcal{F}_a = \{F^+_\lambda:\lambda\in\Gamma^+_a\}\cup\{F^-_\lambda:\lambda\in\Gamma^-_a\} \EE is a family of type~\textup{II} augmented eigenfunctions of $S$ up to integration over $\Gamma_a$, with eigenvalues $\lambda^n$.